ldv-1000111/thz-tech-intel/docs/index.rst

-Teradar Technology Intelligence
+Terahertz Technology Intelligence
 ================================

-Welcome to the Teradar Technology Intelligence hub — a living repository of whitepapers, competitive analysis, and presentations covering Teradar's terahertz sensing platform across automotive, defense, healthcare, and security.
+Welcome to the Terahertz Technology Intelligence hub — a living repository of whitepapers, competitive analysis, and presentations covering Teradar's terahertz sensing platform across automotive, defense, healthcare, and security.